noah-sec/project-descriptions/kasm.md

 <h1 align=center>Remote, Emphemeral, & Isolated Execution Environments for Desktop, Browser, & Email</h1>

 <!-- INTRODUCTION -->
 <p align=center><i>Deployed server infrastructure for remotely streaming desktop, browser, and email environments to a client web browser.
-These environments are containerized for isolation and security, and are wiped completely after each session.</i></p>
+These <br>environments are containerized for isolation and security, and are wiped completely after each session.</i></p>

 <hr><br>